ssmirr/appdev-chapters/command-line-git-basics.md

 If you jump to a commit like this, you'll be in a "detached" state — i.e., not on any branch.
 This is okay for browsing, but it's best not to make any changes.

 If you want to start a new branch from this point, though, that's perfectly fine — I do that all the time when I decide I want to try a new approach.
-Just `git checkout -b new-branch-name` as usual.
+Just `git checkout -b new-branch-name` and then continue making commits as usual.

 ### Push to GitHub